Let's Fight for Tax Justice to Achieve Inclusive Growth

 According to Economists and the Constitution, not the Supreme Court

 As an engineer, and not a lawyer, I cannot, for the life of me, understand why people collecting their direct deposits on pay day can easily be subject to a federal income tax on realized income, and the total value of Harlan Crow's properties and land can be taxed indirectly through a municipal split-rate tax, and yet Elon Musk's net worth cannot be taxed in any way other than a direct wealth tax, which is made completely unviable due to the apportionment requirement in Article I, Section 9 of the Constitution, a requirement that wasn't even a good idea in a 1780's agrarian society.
 It's almost by design that the tax code is rigged against ordinary people to protect the ill-gotten gains of the CEOs who ship jobs overseas for profit.
-Why is it so easy to tax workers' income but so difficult to tax wealth?
-If it were completely up to me, I would allow indirect taxes to be applied against the total net worth of the top 1% via wealth taxes, because I view unrealized wealth as a resource with a social contract and therefore see no meaningful distinction between net worth, property value, and land value for purposes of taxation.
+Why is it so easy to tax income from poor workers, but not income from multi-billion-dollar stock portfolios?

 Haig-Simons Income

-where I is income, C is consumption, and Ξ”NW is change in net worth
+where I is income, C is consumption, and ΞNW is change in net

 The 16th Amendment